 Pour the mixture into popsicle molds and freeze until solid, about 6-8 hours.

-- To remove from molds, run under warm water for a few seconds.
-Dip the frozen popsicles in a little more coconut before serving if desired.
+To remove from molds, run under warm water for a few seconds.
+Dip the frozen popsicles in some shredded coconut before serving if desired.

 Makes 8 popsicles.
 Depending on the size of your mold, you may have a little bit of the mixture leftover, It's delicious to drink!